Lucifergene/docker-test/README.md

 - Dowloading any code changes from GitHub to the server system.
 - Starting the Webserver from Docker containers, to view the final website.

-Jenkins would do another important task from the **Quality Assurance Team**.
+**Jenkins** would do another important task from the **Quality Assurance Team**.
 If the `dev1` branch is working fine, then Jenkins would merge it with the `master` branch, on being triggered to do so.

+We create 2 directories on our Desktop.
+- lwtest
+- lwtestdev